nicksellen/ponderings/books.md

 > the IEA seeks to calmly and rationally put the case for a greater role for markets and a smaller role for the state.

-This is from the IEA (a neoliberal thinktank) in the preface, and provides a hint that not questioning the basic premises of neoliberal ideology is not of interest to them.
+This is from the IEA (a neoliberal thinktank) in the preface, and provides a hint of their unquestioning belief in neoliberal ideology.

 Hopefully I will write some more extensive thoughts on it in the future with some quotes from the book :)